-Have you experienced a life-shift from any of my books or trainings?
+Have you experienced a life-shift from any of the Rare Faith books or trainings?

-If you’ve read one of my books (such as The Jackrabbit Factor or Hidden Treasures: Heaven’s Astonishing Help with Your Money Matters), or if you’ve experienced one of my trainings (such as the Visual Aid that Changed Everything, the Mindset Mastery Program or Genius Bootcamp), you just might have a story to share.
+If you’ve read one of the books (The Jackrabbit Factor, Hidden Treasures: Heaven’s Astonishing Help with Your Money Matters, or Portal to Genius) or if you’ve experienced one of my trainings (such as the Visual Aid that Changed Everything, the Mindset Mastery Program or Genius Bootcamp), or if one of the Podcast Episodes made a difference for you, you just might have a story to share.

-If you’re willing to share your story, you might get featured in my blog, and/or an upcoming issue of the Rare Faith Newsletter!
+If you’re willing to share your experience, you might get featured in my blog, and/or an upcoming issue of the Rare Faith Newsletter!

 1) Create a compelling headliner